-Mennonite students, international students and students of color studying full-time (at least nine hours per semester) are eligible for AMBS grants of up to 50 percent of tuition.
-Other full-time students qualify for grants of up to 25 percent of tuition.
+Mennonite students and international students studying full-time (at least nine hours per semester) are eligible for AMBS grants of up to 50 percent of tuition.
+Other full-time students qualify for grants of up to 30 percent of tuition.
 Visit the scholarships page for more information.

-Full-time, admitted students may also receive dollar-for-dollar matching grants of up to $500 per regular semester (fall and spring), with additional matching funds beyond this, depending on several factors.
-Matching funds are not granted for study during Interterm or summer sessions.
+Full-time, admitted students may also receive dollar-for-dollar matching grants of up to $1,000 per year ($500 per term; maximum of two terms).
 AMBS financial aid, including matching grants, will not exceed the cost of a student's tuition for the semester.
 Find out more by downloading and completing a Church Partnership Form (PDF).

 Admitted students taking fewer than nine hours per semester receive half the amount of financial aid they would if they were full-time students.
 They should download and complete a Church Partnership Form (PDF) to determine whether they are eligible to receive a 25% matching grant up to a maximum of $125 per term for a maximum of two terms.